 So…what’s for dinner?

 Are you making soup?
 I am.
 I’m making a ground beef and vegetable soup in a tomato base with the blend recommended above.
 Are you planning to try out the Ultimate Frugal Soup recipe?
 What are your favorite soup concoctions?
 Do you use soup to stretch your groceries?
-Share your thoughts of soup in the comments below.
+Share your thoughts about soup in the comments below.

-Daisy Luther is a blogger who writes about current events, preparedness, frugality, voluntaryism, and the pursuit of liberty on her website, The Organic Prepper.
+Daisy Luther is a blogger who writes about current events, preparedness, frugality, voluntarism, and the pursuit of liberty on her website, The Organic Prepper.
 She is widely republished across alternative media and she curates all the most important news links on her aggregate site, PreppersDailyNews.com.
 Daisy is the best-selling author of 4 books and runs a small digital publishing company.
 She lives in the mountains of Virginia with her family.
 You can find her on Facebook, Pinterest, and Twitter.